projectara/greybus-spec/source/device_class.rst

 This section defines the operations used on a connection implementing the Greybus battery protocol.
-This protocol allows an AP Module to manage a battery device present on a module.
+This protocol allows an AP Module to manage a battery device present on a Module.
 The protocol consists of few basic operations, whose request and response message formats are defined here.